Appeals are expensive

 Consider what the court will review at the hearing

 When reviewing a case, the Court of Appeal looks at whether the decision-maker made a mistake in understanding the facts of the case or interpreting the law.
-The mistake must be obvious and fail to consider relevant evidence.
-Furthermore, that mistake must have had such a significant effect on the outcome of the case that it led to the incorrect decision being made.
+Any mistake identified must have been significant enough in the case to have impacted the outcome.
 Because the appeal court does not hear evidence from witnesses, it is very difficult for the appellant to convince the appeal judges that the previous decision-maker reached the wrong conclusion about the facts of the case.